telerik/winforms-docs/virtualgrid/getting-started.md

 By default the end user can add or remove rows with the UI.
 When such operation is performed the __UserAddedRow__ or __UserDeletingRow__ events will fire.

->note The user can delete multiple rows at once.
+>tip The user can delete multiple rows at once.
 >

 The following example shows how you can handle the above events and properly update the data source.